 Degrees are awarded in August, December, and May.
-Candidates who expect to receive degrees on a particular award date must submit the online "Request to Schedule Final Oral Defense Form" on or before the dates specified in the University calendar (see https://graduate.louisville.edu/sigs/Programs/theses-dissertations).
+Candidates who expect to receive degrees on a particular award date must submit the online "Request to Schedule Final Oral Defense Form" on or before the dates specified at http://louisville.edu/registrar/registration-information/special-dates.